jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ```
 Note that the result can be expressed as the tensor product of two independent (but identical) states.

 It is possible to create two identical quantum states by applying the same sequence of unitary operators to a $\ket{00\dots 0}$ state, but this is not the same as creating a copy of a given unknown state.
 Creating entanglement also does not count as cloning because the entangled qubits are not independent.
-Measuring one of them will affect the other one.

 The related *no-deleting theorem* says that, given two identical quatum states, it is not possible to throw one away.
 This follows because the evolution of quantum state is reversible, so if deletion were possible then, in reverse, cloning would be possible.